-- a) Mutual connections, as well as family and social relations, may result in the fact that some private interests of the Employee, Associate, or their relatives may actually or potentially affect objective performance of official duties. - b) When working for the Organization, we should definitely avoid abusing our position for private gains; we must follow the principle of selflessness (we avoid direct or indirect financial, economic or personal interests that could threaten our impartiality or independence) and the principle of impartiality (that is, we deal with matters transparently, applying the principle of equal treatment and fair competition). - c) One should not establish a relationship of gratitude with entities whose affairs we may potentially handle in the future.
-In such relationships, the principle of "everyone pays for themselves" should be applied. - d) Decisions that have the hallmarks of nepotism and/or cronyism should be avoided. - e) A conflict of interest can take various forms, not always obvious, therefore, when any doubts arise, such a situation should be consulted with the line manager or the Compliance Department.
+- a) Mutual connections, as well as family and social relations, may result in the fact that some private interests of the Employee, Associate, or their relatives may actually or potentially affect objective performance of official duties. - b) When working for the Organization, we should avoid abusing our position for private gains; we must follow the principle of selflessness (avoid direct or indirect financial, economic or personal interests that could threaten our impartiality or independence) and the principle of impartiality (deal with matters transparently, applying the principle of equal treatment and fair competition).